Fix the Root Cause of IT BAND Syndrome With Fascia Restoration

 Another tendency to “hide” the twist at the knee is rotating the foot out like a duck….
 So look down RIGHT NOW and see if one foot is “ducked.”
 Does your knee turn in?
 Or your foot turned out?
 WARNING… you have a twist!

-**** The Big MISTAKE **** Rolling out the IT Band will TREAT THE SYMPTOM and can allow you to “hang in there,” but addressing structural alignment of the knee will permanently FIX the issue.
-The FasciaBlaster® will do both!
+**** The Big MISTAKE **** Rolling out the IT Band will TREAT THE SYMPTOM and can allow you to “hang in there,” but addressing structural alignment of the knee will help FIX the issue.
+The FasciaBlaster® can help with both!

 Signs and Symptoms of IT Band Syndrome (ITBS):